HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 A note on the naming convention used: server VMs with name starting with `srv0` host network infrastructure services.
 VMs with `srv1` host user-facing services (e.g. webserver).

+**Warning:** Sometimes students install the `vagrant-vbguest` plugin that is supposed to automatically check whether VirtualBox Guest additions are up-to-date and to install an update if they aren't.
+However, the base boxes we use don't have the prerequisites (C-compiler, etc.) so this will fail, resulting in the guest additions no longer working.
+Biggest problem with this is that the /vagrant directory is no longer mounted.
+In short: you should never install the `vagrant-vbguest` plugin while working on this assignment

 ## Learning goals

 - You can automate the setup of network services with a configuration management system (Ansible)